hakcat/Win-Sc-utility/README.md

 3. You can also change the icon of the shortcut from it's settings, for more fun.
 (I have that mouse and earth icon)

 Initially I planned to write a vb script for pressing Windows and Printscreen key to take sc and save it in screenshots folder, but I couldn't find the keycode for start button.
-That'd be better idea I guess, since it won't then need the help of any 3rd party application.
+That'd be a better idea I guess, since it won't then need the help of any 3rd party application.